SysKitTeam/docs-point/docs/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 The **View All** link opens the **Storage Metrics report** showing tenant-wide storage usage, usage trend through time, and the largest sites in your tenant.

 You can also find information on:
+* Amount of current active storage and the total storage available
 * Storage Saved - how much **storage you saved**
 * Cleanup Opportunities - how much **storage you could save**
 * Archive Opportunities - how much **storage you could reclaim by archiving stale files** across your tenant, based on your [Stale Files policies](../governance-and-automation/stale-files/stale-files-admin.md)

-The **Optimize Storage** link opens the [**Storage Metrics report**](../storage-management/storage-reports.md#storage-metrics), where you can select the workspaces on which you want to perform a storage clean-up or archive stale files.
+The **View All** link opens the [**Storage Metrics report**](../storage-management/storage-reports.md#storage-metrics), where you can select the workspaces on which you want to perform a storage clean-up or archive stale files.

 ![Storage tile ](../../static/img/dashboard-storage-tile.png)